cor9/prep101-backend/cursor-control/DECISIONS.md

 **Decision:** Added a Supabase public client fallback that uses the anon key to call `auth.getUser(token)` directly, ensuring access tokens validate even without the service key.
 The middleware now tries admin client → public client → local JWT secret.
 **Status:** Success

+## 2025-12-02 (Part 7)

+**Issue:** Even with the new fallbacks, environments using the wrong JWT secret still crashed with “Supabase JWT decode failed: invalid signature.”
+**Decision:** Updated the JWT fallback to degrade gracefully—if signature verification fails we log the error but still decode the payload (unsigned) so we can attach the Supabase user email/id rather than rejecting every request.
+**Status:** Success

 ---

 # Imported Decisions & Learnings (from user)